Nicckx/ResearchTopic-GOAP/README.md

 If the lumberjack can get an axe he can chop logs to build a shelter.
 But if he doesn't find an axe he has to pick up branches.

 ## Why GOAP?
-When dealing with FSM (Finit State Machines) or BT (Behaviour Trees) you usually need to think about all possibilities beforehand.
+When dealing with FSM (Finite State Machines) or BT (Behaviour Trees) you usually need to think about all possibilities beforehand.
 Goap on the other hand calculates states in runtime considering the current world state.
 It decouples the action from each other so you can focus on each action individually.
 In case you want to add another action you can easily insert it while no other actions have to be changed.

 ## Aditional info
 In GOAP you usually find `Agents`, `Goals`, `Actions` and `Planners`.